 February in Aracena there is the fiesta of Candelaria y Saint Blas.

 Carnival week is the burning of the onion; yes you read it right (Entierro de la Cebolla) in the nature reserve of los Marimateos.

-Holly week (Semana Santa) and then two weeks after Easter they celebrate little Holy week (Semana Santa Chica), when the children create their very own processions.
+Semana Santa and then two weeks after Easter they celebrate little Holy week (Semana Santa Chica), when the children create their very own processions.

-And the third weekend in May is the date for the agricultural fair.
+The third weekend in May is the date for the agricultural fair.

-Ancient Music Festival.
 Held at the end of August in the town's picturesque 14th century castle.